Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
-   3. The [=CMAF fragment=] durations SHOULD be between approximately 1 and 6 seconds.
+   3. The [=CMAF fragment=] durations SHOULD be between approximately one and six seconds.
    4. Media tracks SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another